 Victor Steinbrueck Park

 Seattle Parks and Recreation hired Walker Macy as the design consultant and we are excited to be moving forward with the park improvement project.
-Thank you to everyone who participated in the May 17 meeting and the Pop-Up meeting in the park.
-Please visit the Online Open House and provide additional feedback.
+Thank you to everyone who participated in the May 17 meeting, the Pop-Up meeting in the park and all who participated in the survey at the Online Open House and provided additional feedback.

 Seattle Parks and Recreation's design team will gather input and work with the community to prioritize park improvements.